Lane Thomas Preview, Player Props: Nationals vs. Yankees

 Lane Thomas At The Plate

-- Thomas has driven in a run in 47 games this year (37.9%), including 17 games with more than one RBI (13.7%).
-He has also driven home three or more of his team's runs in five contests.
+- Thomas has had an RBI in 47 games this season (37.6%), including 17 multi-RBI outings (13.6%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.